ScienceOfComputerProgramming/SCICO-D-22-00263/documentation/user_guide.md

 # `MoULDyS` User Guide

-Note: If you are experiencing rendering issue while viewing this through GitHub, please see the PDF file in `/my/location/docuementation/user_manual.pdf`.
+Note: If you are experiencing rendering issue while viewing this through GitHub, please see the PDF file in [`/my/location/docuementation/user_manual.pdf`](https://github.com/bineet-coderep/MoULDyS/blob/main/documentation/user_guide.pdf).

 ## Introduction

 We will discuss how to perform the following:

-* **Introduction to Logs.** This section will provide a brief introduction to the types of logs, with examples, that are currently supported my `MoULDyS`.
+* **Introduction to Logs.** This section will provide a brief introduction to the types of logs, with examples, that are currently supported by `MoULDyS`.
 We currently support logs represented as intervals and zonotopes.
 * **Offline Monitoring.** Here, we provide a step wise guide on how to encode a dynamics and perform offline monitoring of a given log.
-* **Online Monitoring.** Next, we will discuss the steps to perform online monitoring, to synthesize a log, given the actual behavior of the system.
+* **Online Monitoring.** Next, we will discuss the steps to perform online monitoring, given the actual behavior of the system.
 * **Compare Online and Offline Monitoring.** In this section we will discuss steps to compare online and offline monitoring.
 * **Generating Logs (Optional)**.
 This optional section will provide a step wise guide to synthesize random logs of a system from a given initial set.

 ## Introduction to Logs

-The logs are required to be stored in `/my/location/MoULDyS/data/`.
+The logs are required to be stored at [`/my/location/MoULDyS/data/`](https://github.com/bineet-coderep/MoULDyS/tree/main/data).
 We currently support logs represented as intervals and zonotopes.
 The log file must use the extension `.mlog`.

 ### Logs as Intervals